 USTA Chief Medical Officer and Davis Cup Team Doctor

 Dr. Colvin currently serves as the Chief Medical Officer of the United States Tennis Association (USTA), assisting the USTA with initiatives across multiple divisions, including player development and community tennis.
-She also continues her role as a consultant to the USTA for the US Open, providing medical care to the players.
-Finally, she is also the team physician for the US Fed Cup tennis team.
+She is a physician at the US Open as well as the team physician for the US Fed Cup tennis team.

 James Gladstone, MD, is Co-Chief of the Sports Medicine Service and Associate Professor of Orthopaedic Surgery at the Icahn School of Medicine at Mount Sinai.
 He is a leading expert in the treatment of sports injuries, in particular those of the knee and shoulder, and has a specific clinical interest in rotator cuff injuries, shoulder instability (dislocations and labral tears), ACL and meniscal injuries to the knee, and articular cartilage restoration.

 Dr. Gladstone currently serves as the Medical Advisor to the US Davis Cup tennis team and orthopaedic consultant to the US Open tennis tournament and the National Football League (NFL) officials.
 He is also the team physician for ASA College and four public high school football teams in the New York City metropolitan area.

 Dr. Gladstone remains actively involved in sports medicine research and regularly lectures and teaches both locally and nationally at courses and meetings for other orthopaedic surgeons.
 He is widely published, particularly in the area of rotator cuff surgery and anterior cruciate ligament reconstruction.

 Along with Drs.
-Colvin and Gladstone, Mount Sinai's physician team supporting the USTA include:
+Colvin, Gladstone, and Leber, Mount Sinai's physician team supporting the USTA include:

 - Deena Casiero, MD, Assistant Clinical Professor of Orthopaedics at the Icahn School of Medicine and Director, Player Medical Services, for the US Open